-- 22. The opinion given in this annual report does not rely solely on the formal audits undertaken by the section. - 23.
+The opinion given in this annual report does not rely solely on the formal audits undertaken by the section.

 Special investigations: Internal Audit and the Corporate Fraud Team investigate any allegations of fraud and suspected irregularity although there are separate arrangements for reporting, investigating and dealing with benefits fraud.
 A record is maintained of all reported and alleged fraud and theft which forms the basis for an annual report on fraud which is presented to the Audit and Governance Committee.
-There were no significant (estimated at more than £10,000) investigations into suspected internal fraud although an internal investigation was carried out by the Corporate Fraud Team which resulted in the dismissal of a staff member for gross misconduct.
+There were no significant (estimated at more than £10,000) investigations into suspected internal fraud although an internal investigation was carried following the Chief Internal Auditor receiving a Whistleblowing allegation.

-- 24. Advice: Internal Audit is most effective when its advice is utilised to ensure that appropriate controls are incorporated at an early stage in the planning of policy or systems.
-This includes Internal Audit acting in an ex-officio role on key business groups which in 2016/17 included:
+Advice: Internal Audit is most effective when its advice is utilised to ensure that appropriate controls are incorporated at an early stage in the planning of policy or systems.
+This includes Internal Audit represented on key business groups which in 2017/18 included:

-- The Corporate Governance Group
+- The Corporate Governance Group - Risk Management Group

-- Risk Management Group
+- General Data Protection Regulations Working Group

 - Project and Programme Project Group

 - Corporate and Business Planning Project Group

-- Customer Self-Service Kiosk Project Group

 - Corporate Debt Working Party

 - Personal Data Working Party

-- Procurement Rules Working Party

 - E-Invoicing Group

-- 25. In addition, Internal Audit raises awareness of control issues throughout the Council particularly through the update of key governance documents and the co-ordination and analysis of service assurance statements which feeds into the Annual Governance Statement.
+In addition, Internal Audit raises awareness of control issues throughout the Council particularly through the update of key governance documents and the co-ordination and analysis of service assurance statements which feeds into the Annual Governance Statement.

-- 26. Anti-Fraud and Corruption work: The Corporate Fraud Team became formally operational on 1 April 2015 and the team reports directly to the Chief Internal Auditor.
-The team was created in 2015 in order to bring together the Council's investigative teams to create a uniform approach to anti-fraud activities.
-The Corporate Fraud Team is fully established and embedded within the Council.

-- 27. The Council also participates in the National Fraud Initiative (NFI), which is a data matching exercise run every two years.
+Anti-Fraud and Corruption work: The Corporate Fraud Team reports directly to the Chief Internal Auditor and ensures a corporate approach to anti-fraud activities as well as ensuring synergies with the Internal Audit team.
+For example, the Council participates in the National Fraud Initiative (NFI), which is a data matching exercise run every two years.
 The exercise seeks to identify fraud spanning public bodies and Internal Audit is the key point of contact and facilitates and supports the Council's involvement.
-Internal Audit working in tandem with the Corporate Fraud Team identified through NFI an employee who was undertaking outside employment during work time which led to them being dismissed for gross misconduct.
+Internal Audit works in tandem with the Corporate Fraud Team to look into possible internal (Officer fraud).